- Your Internet connection is fine but only Google and YouTube sites work so it might be a problem with your browser.

 The resolutions above will fix non-Google websites not opening for most users.
-If you face any other network issues, check our list with the best software to fix network problems in Windows 10.
+If you face any other network issues, check our list of the best software to fix network problems in Windows 10.

 If only Google works on Wi-Fi, you might want to check out these fixes, or feel free to share your own troubleshooting suggestions in the comments section below.

 If the Internet is connected, but only Google sites load, you might want to change the DNS settings.
 Here’s an expert guide on what to do if a website won’t open.

 The first thing you should do is to end all Google Chrome processes from Task Manager and see if that helps.
 Check out a complete expert guide on how to deal with Google Chrome not loading pages properly.